barnabas243/lscc-website/content/collections/pages/en/give.md

         content:
           -
             type: text
-            text: 'We’re inviting our church family to partner in securing a new home for LSCC.'
+            text: 'We invite our church family to partner in securing a new home for LSCC.'
           -
             type: hardBreak
           -
             type: text
-            text: 'Through pledges, one-time contributions, or even interest-free loans, every step of support helps us move closer to a space where worship and community can grow.'
+            text: 'Pledges, contributions, and interest-free loans all bring us closer to a place for worship and community.'
     buttons:
       -
         id: meieu602